abdullahM245/Video-Downloader/README.md

 # Video/Playlist-Downloader
-Simple Open Source project to download Videos or Playlists from youtube, with 720p and 360p Before using it you need to download ( virtualenv, customtkinter, pytupe )
+* An accessible open-source project facilitating the downloading of videos or playlists from YouTube, providing options for 720p and 360p resolutions.
+Prior to utilization, it necessitates the installation of virtualenv, customtkinter, and pytube.
 ### Features

 * Easy selection of video/audio/container formats